 Michigan Lake Links

-Michigan Natural Shoreline Partnership (MNSP): This site includes information about natural shorelines and technologies that benefit lake ecosystems.
+This site includes information about natural shorelines and technologies that benefit lake ecosystems.
 The Michigan Shoreland Stewards Program (MSSP) is a program of the MNSP to recognize lake front property owners for maintaining shoreland property in a manner that reduces negative impacts on inland lakes.
-Click here for videos from MSSP about how you can protect inland lakes through shoreland stewardship.

-Information about harmful algae blooms (HABs) can be found here from the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+Information from the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
 The site describes ongoing research and provides brochures, factsheets and answers to many commonly asked questions about HABs.